sdtemple/isweep/workflow/scan/README.md

-## This is the first pipeline you run for real data analysis
+## This is the first pipeline you run for real data analysis:

 You must phase your data beforehand (Beagle, Shapeit, etc.)
 - For Beagle, something like ` java -jar beagle.jar gt=chr.vcf.gz map=chr.map out=chr.phased `
     - Send this as a cluster job !

-You must remove close relatives beforehand (IBDkin, plink, etc.)
+You should remove close relatives beforehand (IBDkin, plink, etc.)
 - Recommendation: at least remove relations w/ kinship > 0.125

-You must subset to different "ancestry" groups (ADMIXTURE, principal components, etc.)
+You should subset to different "ancestry" groups (ADMIXTURE, principal components, etc.)
 - Recommendation: use subsets w/ at least 85% the same global ancestry inference

 If you are studying a subset of a larger (biobank) dataset, create a subsample text file.